 …

-k) An AP may delete buffered BUs for implementation dependent reasons (subject to 11.2.3.10 (AP aging function)), including the use of an aging function and availability of buffers.
+k) When a (re)association is not for a multi-link (re)setup (see 35.3.5.1(Multi-link (re)setup procedure)), an AP may delete buffered BUs for implementation dependent reasons (subject to 11.2.3.10 (AP aging function)), including the use of an aging function and availability of buffers.
 The AP may base the aging function on the listen interval indicated by the STA in its (Re)Association Request frame or the WNM sleep interval specified by the non-AP STA in the WNM Sleep Mode Request frame.
 In addition, the S1G AP may base the aging function on the listen interval indicated by the AP in the (Re)Association Response frame.

+TGbe editor: Modify the row corresponding to 11.2.3.7 Receive operation for STAs in PS mode as follows

 11.2.3.7 Receive operation for STAs in PS mode